No More Mashed Foods: The Benefits of Baby Led Weaning

 • Provide foods each day that contain iron

-• Watch your baby at all times and adapt the food to his needs
+• Watch your baby at all times and adapt the food to their needs

 • Promotes breastfeeding